-As indicated in the table above, Units of the Premium Yield ETFs are available in Cdn\$ Units and US\$ Units.
-Units of ETFs other than the Premium Yield ETFs are available only in Canadian dollars.
-The base currency of the Units of each ETF other than the Premium Yield ETFs is Canadian dollars.
-The base currency of each Premium Yield ETF is U.S. dollars.
-No currency hedging is employed in respect of US\$ Units or Cdn\$ Units of the Premium Yield ETFs.
+Units of ETFs other than the Dual Currency ETFs are available only in Canadian dollars.
+The base currency of the Units of each ETF other than USSX.U, EAFX.U, EMMX.U and QQQX.U is Canadian dollars.
+The base currency of USSX.U, EAFX.U, EMMX.U and QQQX.U is U.S. dollars.
+No currency hedging is employed in respect of US\$ Units or Cdn\$ Units of the Dual Currency ETFs.

 The ETFs were created pursuant to the Trust Declaration.
 The head office of the Manager and the ETFs is 55 University Avenue, Suite 800, Toronto, Ontario, M5J 2H7.
-While each ETF is a mutual fund under the securities legislation of certain provinces and territories of Canada, each ETF is entitled to rely on exemptive relief from certain provisions of Canadian securities legislation applicable to conventional mutual funds.
+While each ETF is a mutual fund under the securities

-Units of the ETFs have been conditionally approved for listing on the TSX.
-Subject to satisfying the TSX's original listing requirements, Units of the ETFs will be listed on the TSX.
-Investors can buy or sell Units of an ETF on the TSX through registered brokers and dealers in the province or territory where the investor resides.
+Units of the ETFs (other than EAFX.U, EMMX.U, EACC, EMCC, EAFL, EMML, EACL and EMCL) have been conditionally approved for listing on the TSX.
+Units of EAFX.U, EMMX.U, EACC, EMCC, EAFL, EMML, EACL and EMCL have been conditionally approved for listing on Cboe Canada.
+Subject to satisfying the TSX's original listing requirements, Units of the ETFs (other than EAFX.U, EMMX.U, EACC, EMCC, EAFL, EMML, EACL and EMCL) will be listed on the TSX.
+Subject to satisfying Cboe Canada's original listing requirements, Units of EAFX.U, EMMX.U, EACC, EMCC, EAFL, EMML, EACL and EMCL will be listed on Cboe Canada.
+Investors can buy or sell Units of an ETF on the TSX or Cboe Canada, as applicable, through registered brokers and dealers in the province or territory where the investor resides.
 Investors will incur customary brokerage commissions in buying or selling Units.